High Risk Family Case Management

 Short Description

-A statewide program that provides nursing assessment, intervention, and service coordination to improve the health, social, educational, and developmental needs of high risk pregnant & postpartum individuals and/or their high-risk infants throughout pregnancy and the first one year after birth.
+A pilot program that provides nursing assessment, intervention, and service coordination to improve the health, social, educational, and developmental needs of high risk pregnant & postpartum individuals and/or their high risk infants throughout pregnancy and the first one year after birth.

 Federal Authorization